Domestic homicide

 - offender’s jealousy and perception of violations to gendered norms (such as a victim dedicating herself to a career or refusing to submit to the offender) (Dobash and Dobash 2011; Kivisto, 2015; Boxall et al. 2022).

-While there may be an association between these risk factors and cases of intimate partner homicide, this does not mean any one factor or combination cause the homicide.
+While there may be an association between these risk factors and cases of intimate partner homicide, this does not mean any one factor or combination caused the homicide.
 For example, while people with depression are over-represented among perpetrators of intimate partner homicide, a recent study found depression alone holds limited explanatory value for understanding intimate partner homicide and should be considered in the context of co-occurring risk factors (Lawler et al. 2023).

 Pathways into and intervention strategies for intimate partner homicide